populse_mia.data_manager package

 Parameters:

-• project – current project in the software
+• (Project) (project) – The current project instance in the software

 populse_mia.data_manager.data_loader.tags_from_file(file_path, path)[source]

-Return a list of [tag, value] contained in a Json file.
+Returns a list of [tag, value] pairs from a JSON file.

 Parameters:

-• file_path – file path of the Json file (without the extension)
+• (str) (path) – File path of the Json file (without the extension)

 populse_mia.data_manager.data_loader.verify_scans(project)[source]